Raw Produce Quality Grading Automation

 Automated Quality Grading is the Solution

 Our automated quality grading solution turns your line into a data-driven competitive advantage.
-Our system combines advanced automation technology with USDA-compliant algorithms.
-It delivers consistent, defensible grading decisions at the speed your operation demands.
+Our system delivers USDA-compliant, defensible grading decisions at the speed your operation demands.

 A worker in protective clothing inspects peaches on a production line while holding a tablet, ensuring quality grading in a food processing facility.